 The Best VR Games and Experiences

-Quest 2 gives you access to the full breadth of the Quest content library, which will also include exciting upcoming titles like Star Wars: Tales from the Galaxy’s Edge, Myst, Jurassic World Aftermath, Warhammer 40,000 Battle Sister, Pistol Whip: 2089, The Climb 2, Rez Infinite, and many more.
+Quest 2 gives you access to the full breadth of the Quest content library, which will also include exciting upcoming titles like Star Wars: Tales from the Galaxy’s Edge, Myst, Jurassic World Aftermath, Warhammer 40,000 Battle Sister, Pistol Whip: 2089, The Climb 2, Rez Infinite, The Walking Dead: Saints & Sinners, and many more.
 Quest 2 is also compatible with Oculus Link, so you can enjoy the best of PC VR gaming —including Asgard’s Wrath, Stormland, and Lone Echo, as well as upcoming titles like Lone Echo II and Medal of Honor: Above and Beyond.
 With hundreds of popular Quest and Rift games available, and many more on the way, there’s never been a better time to jump into VR.
 Click here to see more of what’s in store.

 All-in-One VR for More People

 From the start, we wanted Quest 2 to help more people discover what VR has to offer.
 That’s why we redesigned the headset to achieve a slimmer profile, cutting over 10% of the weight from the original Quest so it’s more portable and easier to wear.
 We also know that adjustable IPD (interpupillary distance) is an important factor when considering VR headsets.
 Quest 2 includes a built-in IPD adjustment mechanism with three settings, letting people adjust lens position for visual comfort.